Beware Some Forex Brokers Are Your Enemies, Be Wise To Choose The Trusted Forex Brokers That Have Common Interests With You!!

 If so, they have a dealing desk and they trade against you hard.

 “I used “S” for almost a year.
 Right, the stop loss price never hit and would loose money, plus three times it started up it’s own buy a commodity automatically at unearthly hours of 5 am!!!! and another time when there was no one home to place the ‘buy’!
 When i complained they said someone had done it from our computer and they could do nothing about it!
 We lost about 3000 us like that!
 Very risky/dangerous.”

-Your broker doesn’t allow Expert Advisers (EA)?
-Or your EA works properly on demo but on real account does not?
+Your broker doesn’t allow Expert Advisors (EA)?
+Or your EA works properly on demo but on the real account does not?